-- 1. Short Form-36, version 2 (SF-36v2): to be collected every 3 months in first year of study, annually for remainder of study.
-28 - 2.
-EuroQol 5-Dimension (EQ-5D) Questionnaire: to be collected every 3 months in first year of study, annually for remainder of study.29 - 3.
-Treatment Satisfaction Questionnaire for Medication-9 (TSQM-9): to be collected every 3 months in first year of study, annually for remainder of study.30 - 4.
-Health resource use (eg., hospitalizations and length of stay, acute care visits, ER visits, and days missed from work/school): to be collected throughout the study as events occur.
+- 1. Short Form-36, version 2 (SF-36v2): to be collected every 3 months in first year of study, annually for remainder of study.23 - 2.
+EuroQol 5-Dimension (EQ-5D) Questionnaire: to be collected every 3 months in first year of study, annually for remainder of study.24 - 3.
+Treatment Satisfaction Questionnaire for Medication-9 (TSQM-9): to be collected every 3 months in first year of study, annually for remainder of study.25 - 4.
+Treatment Preference Questionnaire: to be collected annually throughout the study. - 5.
+Health resource use (eg, hospitalizations and length of stay, acute care visits, ER visits, and days missed from work/school): to be collected throughout the study as events occur.